 The Personal Data that we collect directly from you includes the following:

-- If you visit our offices, you may be required to register as a visitor and to provide your name, email address, phone number, company name and time and date of arrival.
+If you visit our offices, you will be required to register as a visitor and provide your name, email address, phone number, company name, and the time and date of arrival.
 For purposes of access control and verification, we also capture video images in and around our offices.

 As part of our sales and marketing activities, we may collect information about you from other sources, including third parties from whom we have purchased Personal Data, and combine this information with Personal Data provided by you when you indicate interest in our Services.
-This helps us to update, expand and analyze our records, identify new customers and create more tailored advertising to provide services that may be of interest to you.
-In particular, we collect Personal Data from the following sources:
+This helps us to update, expand, and analyze our marketing records, identify new customers, and create more tailored advertising about Services that may be of interest to you.
+In particular, we collect Personal Data from the following sources for these purposes:

-- Third party providers of business contact information, including mailing addresses, job titles, email addresses, phone numbers, intent data (or user behavior data), IP addresses, social media profiles, LinkedIn URLs and custom profiles, for purposes of targeted advertising, delivering relevant email content, event promotion and profiling; and
+Third-party providers may be used to gather business contact information, including mailing addresses, job titles, email addresses, phone numbers, intent data (or user behavior data), IP addresses, social media profiles, LinkedIn URLs, and custom profiles for purposes of targeted advertising, delivering relevant email content, event promotion, and profiling.

-- Platforms such as GitHub, to manage code check-ins and pull requests.
-If you participate in an open source or community or other development project associated with us, we may associate your code repository username with your community account, so we can inform you of program changes that are important to your participation or relating to additional security requirements.
+Platforms such as GitHub may be used to manage code check-ins and pull requests.
+If you participate in an open source or community or other development project associated with us, we may associate your code repository username with your community account so we can inform you of program changes that are important to your participation or relating to additional security requirements.

-We use common information-gathering tools, such as log files, web beacons and similar technologies to automatically collect information that may contain Personal Data from your computer or mobile device as you navigate our websites or interact with emails, we have sent to you.
+We use common information-gathering tools, such as log files, web beacons, and similar technologies, to automatically collect information that may contain Personal Data from your computer or mobile device as you navigate our Public Websites or interact with emails we have sent you.

 4.1 Log Files